neelkamath/omni-chat-backend/docs/spec.md

 - [ ] Emoji will be larger than usual if the entire message is a single emoji.
 - [ ] Reply to a message so that the context isn't lost.
 - [ ] Send drawings, contacts, locations, live locations for a specified duration, audio recordings, photos, videos, polls, memoji, stickers, and any type of file.
-- [ ] Star messages.
-If you open a chat's starred messages, you will see only the messages you starred in that chat.
-If you open your starred messages globally, you'll see every chat's starred messages.
-Clicking on a starred message will take you to that point in history in the respective chat.
-Before you delete a chat, it'll ask you what to do with your starred messages.
-Deleted messages will automatically disappear from people's starred messages.
 - [ ] Polls.
 - [ ] Use @username or @all for notifications.
 - [ ] Group audio calls.